-Id. at 35; Ex.
+Id. at 37; Ex.
 1006, Fig. 1.
-The version of Figure 1 above is the same cross-sectional view of Falkner's plate attached to the tibia, including Petitioner's blue bracket designating the same alleged "second end," but here Petitioner annotates (with purple arrow, line, and text) an alleged conforming "second inner surface."
+The version of Figure 1 above is the same crosssectional view of Falkner's plate attached to the tibia, including Petitioner's blue bracket designating the same alleged "second end," but here Petitioner annotates (with purple arrow, line, and text) an alleged conforming "second inner surface."
 Pet.
-35. Petitioner's position appears to be that this purple portion depicted in Figure 1 would be adapted and thus configured to conform to the exterior surface of a second bone (the talus) in a scenario where this plate 22 spans, not fracture 28, but joint 30.
+37. Petitioner's position appears to be that this purple portion depicted in Figure 1 would be adapted and thus configured to conform to the exterior surface of a second bone (the talus) in a scenario where this plate 22 spans, not fracture 28, but joint 30.
 Id.

-Turning to claim 11's bridge portion and the requirement that a portion of the bridge and transfixation screw hole have a depth (thickness) greater than a portion of the first and second ends (elements 11.3 and 11.5),

-Petitioner provides another annotation to Falkner's Figure 1.
-Id. at 38-39, 42.
+Turning to claim 10's bridge portion and the requirement that a portion of the bridge and transfixation screw hole have a depth (thickness) greater than a portion of the first and second ends (elements 10.3 and 10.5), Petitioner provides another annotation to Falkner's Figure 1.
+Id. at 38, 40-42.
 This annotated figure is reproduced below.

 Id. at 42; Ex.
 1006, Fig. 1.
 This annotated version of Figure 1, above, shows the same plate attached to the tibia.
 Petitioner designates another segment of Falkner's exterior plate portion (34) as being a "bridge portion," which Petitioner marks with a yellow oval, bracketing, and text.
 Pet.
-42. Petitioner also indicates (with yellow arrow and text) that this alleged "bridge portion" is "thicker."
+42. Petitioner also indicates (with yellow arrow and text) that this alleged "bridge portion" has a "greater depth."
 Id.
 This alleged bridge portion or section is immediately above the blue-bracketed "second end" as discussed above.
-Here, however, Petitioner identifies a tip of internal plate portion (36) (i.e., the portion of the plate inserted within the tibia) as being "less thick," which Petitioner highlights with a blue circle, arrow, and text.
+Here, however, Petitioner identifies a tip of internal plate portion (36) (i.e., the portion of the plate inserted within the tibia) as having a "smaller depth," which Petitioner highlights with a blue circle, arrow, and text.
 Id.
+This annotation also identifies the alleged transfixation screw hole, which Petitioner highlights with red text, arrow, and hashed circle.
+Id.

-Petitioner argues that, "[a]s can be seen in Figure 1, at least a portion of the bridge portion and the transfixation screw hole (44) has a thickness greater than at least a portion of the first and second ends."
-Id. at 39.
+Petitioner argues that, "[a]s can be seen in Figure 1, at least a portion of the bridge portion and the transfixation screw hole (44) has a depth or thickness greater than at least a portion of said first and second ends."
+Id. at 41-42.
 According to Petitioner, the alleged "second end" is "thinner at the end" to aid insertion into the bone and becomes thicker toward the bridge to add stability.
-Id. (citing Ex. $1006 \, \P \, 35$).
+Id. (citing Ex.
+1006 ¶ 35).

-For element 11.4, Petitioner identifies Falkner's Figures 1 and 2.
+For element 10.4, Petitioner identifies Falkner's Figures 1 and 2.
 As shown in those figures, Petitioner cites Falkner's oblique opening (44) in external plate portion (34), and threaded fastener (42) configured for insertion into said opening and fixed engagement with toothed aperture (24) on the plate's internal plate portion (36).
-Id. at 37-38.
+Id. at 39-40.
 According to Petitioner, Falkner's oblique opening is a "transfixation screw hole" as claimed, and, in a configuration where Falkner's plate is designed to attach to a tibia and talus, spanning the joint between those bones, the fastener (i.e., screw) would extend through a portion of tibia (26), through joint (30), and into a second discrete bone (talus, 32).
 Id.
 In that configuration, Petitioner contends the talus is loaded relative to the tibia and tensile load is transferred through the screw and into the bridge portion.
 Id. at 38 (citing Ex.
-1002) ¶ 119).
+1002 ¶ 132).
 In support, Petitioner cites Falkner's teaching that "[w]ith the head of the screw engaged with the external plate portion, further rotation of screw 42 and thus further advancement of threaded region 64 into/through the aperture applies a tension to the plate."
-Id. (quoting Ex. $1006 \, \P \, 71$).
+Id. (quoting Ex.
+1006 \P 71).